Operations, Supply Chain & Logistics job market report cover, Los Angeles-Long Beach-Anaheim, CA, 2026-05

 Career Switchers

-Biggest mistake: Pitching yourself as open to anything instead of translating your prior work into receiving, scheduling, inventory, vendor, or compliance language.
+Biggest mistake: Pitching yourself as a blank-slate career changer instead of translating your prior work into operational evidence.

 Salary Reality